Our oceans are in an ecological crisis due to their contamination with millions of tons

-microplastic particles.
-In just a few years, the volume of microplastic particles will exceed that of plankton in our oceans
+of toxic microplastic particles.
+In just a few years, the volume of microplastic particles will exceed that of plankton in

-art projects related to environmental activities, DIY biotechnology, and science, and draws attention to the irreversible
+international art projects related to environmental activities, DIY biotechnology, and science, and draws attention to the

-destruction of our marine ecosystems – the current threat posed by the loss of marine animal biodiversity, for example, or
+irreversible destruction of our marine ecosystems – the current threat posed by the loss of marine animal biodiversity, for

-the decline in oxygen production due to massive plankton loss.
-It also presents current scientific findings on sustainable
+example, or the decline in oxygen production due to massive plankton loss.
+It also presents current scientific findings on

 - Numerous large-format illustrations